-For the 2022-2023 CAPER, Horry County HOME Consortium will advertise a 15-day comment period (August 4th - August 18th, 2023), during which residents will be offered the opportunity to provide written comments on this CAPER.
-In addition, three in-person public hearings are scheduled to be held the week of August 14th, 2023 to allow citizens throughout the HOME Consortium service area an opportunity to provide verbal comments as well.
-All residents are invited to attend.
-Horry County HOME Consortium will summarize public comments at the conclusion of the comment period.
+For the 2022-2023 CAPER, Horry County HOME Consortium advertised a 15-day comment period (August 4th - August 18th, 2023), during which residents will be offered the opportunity to provide written comments on this CAPER.
+In addition, three in-person public hearings were held the week of August 14th, 2023 to allow citizens throughout the HOME Consortium service area an opportunity to provide verbal comments as well.
+All residents were invited to attend.
+There was no attendance at the hearings and no comments were received.

-The CAPER will be presented at the Horry County Council meeting on September 5th, 2023.
-Horry County HOME Consortium will summarize public comments after the meeting is held.
+The CAPER was presented at the Horry County Council meeting on September 5th, 2023.
+No comments were received.

-All residents of the Horry County HOME Consortium service area are invited to attend and comment at all meetings.
+All residents of the Horry County HOME Consortium service area were invited to attend and comment at all meetings.